webplatform/docs-wpd/Implementation_Patterns/index.md

 This overrides the default textinput to use a text area.

-But wait--the summary block gets a text area, too--but we didn't override it.
+But wait--the summary block in [[Template:Summary_Form_Section]] gets a text area, too--but we didn't override it.
 How does that work?
 Semantic Forms is kind of smart: it can figure out what kind of form input to display based on how the Property is configured.
 Recall that Summary is configured as a property because we need to be able to extract that information from a page and display it elsewhere.
 In fact, if you go to [[Property:Summary]] you can see we've defined it as type text, which is why Semantic Forms automatically shows it as a textarea.
 Semantic Forms figures all of this out because you've linked the template to the category to the form (to be honest, I'm not sure ''exactly'' how it does it).

 But Examples is ''not'' a property (at least not at this moment).
 That's because we don't have any need to extract examples and display them elsewhere, so we just print examples out normally.
 This means there's no property associated with Examples, so Semantic Forms can't configure the form input automatically, and we have to do it ourselves.

-Later, we see things like:
+Later, in [[Template:Compatibility_Form_Section|the compatibility form section template]] we see things like:

 <syntaxhighlight>
 {{{field|Compatibility_desktop_rows|holds template}}}